john-ivan/coding-challenges/count-replace-algorithm/notes.md

-Time and Space Complexity - O(N)?
+Time and Space Complexity - O(N)

-KNOWLEDGE TO EXPLORE
 1. cors /no cors etc (setting headers)
 2. using fetch API do to the same as jquery
-3. Use Vanilla JS to do the fetch
+3. Use vanilla JS to do the fetch
 4. innertext vs textContent
 5. image links still break sometimes, find out why.
 6. understanding promises under the hood